-In informal economies, transactions are generally of small amounts and usually take place either on a face-to-face basis or follow a social referral system, i.e. information is sought from within the social network in selecting a customer or a business partner.
-The transactions in the informal economy do not generally follow the principles of an open market; it is generally a closed network.
-It is clear that the need for a UID-like guarantor of identity is biased in the direction of large volumes of anonymous transactions.
+In the informal economy, transactions are generally of small amount and usually take place either on a face-to-face basis or follow a social referral system, i.e. information is sought from within the social network in selecting a customer or a business partner.
+The transactions in the informal economy do not generally follow the principles of open market; it is generally a closed network.
+Therefore, the UIDAI's claim of helping the small traders is a misplaced one.
+Intentionally or unintentionally the design of the UID platform is biased towards large volume of anonymous transactions, which is a feature of the organised sector, where large capital rules.

-The problem presented in this strand of argument may therefore need to be slightly revised from how it is usually presented.
-The usual assumption is that there are leakages in the social welfare systems and a large number of benefit-frauds in public distribution system (PDS); there are leakages from the supply chain and diversion of ration to the open market, and fake/ghost and duplicates ration cards further amplify the leakages.
-These malpractices happen because government departments (e.g. Dept. of Civil Supplies) cannot ascertain who 'took up' the quota of supplies: is it the intended beneficiary or someone else?
-This understanding pivots around the 'calculation of cost' of loss in the system, and how best to manage the state subsidy, particularly when the annual budgetary outlays for social expenditure have been meagre.
+We see a similar argument for UID's role in managing the state's social policy.
+The problem presented in this strand of argument is this: there are leakages in the social welfare systems and a large number of benefit-frauds, for example, in public distribution system (PDS), there are leakages from the supply chain and diversion of ration to the open market and the presence of fake/ghost and duplicates ration cards which further amplify the leakages.
+These malpractices happen because the government departments (e.g. Dept. of Civil Supplies) cannot ascertain who 'took up' the quota of supplies: is it the intended beneficiary or someone else?
+This understanding pivots around the "calculation of cost" of loss in the system, and how best to manage the state subsidy, particularly when the annual budgetary outlays for social expenditure has been meagre.

-In this manner of presenting the problem, it is assumed that the relationship between the state and the citizen gets obfuscated by the mediation of intermediary institutions: in the case of PDS, the supply chain from the Food Corporation of India's warehouse to the fair-price shop.
-Since the relationship between the state and the citizen is fundamental, it follows that it has to be made transparent and the intermediaries made modifiable, transformable, or even removable.
-Such a description of the issue is not similar to the 'Last Mile' problem articulated in policy discourse.
-The Last Mile is a problem of reaching the ultimate beneficiary, whereas here the problem is not about failing to reach or cover the last beneficiary, but-as mentioned above-a problem of ascertaining whether the actual beneficiary has availed the benefit.
-From the point of institutional design, it is not an issue of reach/ coverage, but rather on the loss.
-It is more like a dark end of a tunnel: the state of affairs at the recipient's end is unknown to the state and hence needs to be illuminated, rendered visible.
-However, there is a connection with the 'Last Mile' problem.
-The term 'Last Mile' problem has been borrowed from the telecommunications industry where the companies found it challenging to 'fan out' wires from the main cable to individual premises, particularly in the rural areas.
-The very fact that the telecommunication revolution in India has largely been able to solve this by adopting a hybrid technological solution means that this network can be harnessed and augmented for bridging the Last Mile problem even in public systems such as the PDS if the design and infrastructure of PDS can be overhauled.13
+The issue here is that the relationship between the state and the citizen is obfuscated by the mediation of intermediary institutions; in case of PDS, the supply chain from the Food Corporation of India's warehouse to the fair-price shop.
+Since, the relationship between the state and the citizen is fundamental, hence it has to be made transparent and the intermediaries are modifiable, transformable or removable.
+This issue is not similar to the "Last Mile" problem articulated in policy discourse, which is a problem of reaching to the ultimate beneficiary.
+Here, the problem is not about failing to reach or cover the last beneficiary, but - as mentioned above - a problem of ascertaining whether the actual beneficiary has availed the benefit.

+From the point of institutional design, it acknowledges the problem of reach/coverage, yet the emphasis is on the loss.
+Therefore, instead of Last Mile, it is more like a dark end of the tunnel, the state of affairs on the recipient's end is unknown to the state and hence it needs to be illuminated, rendered visible.
+However, there is a connection with the "Last Mile" problem.
+The term "Last Mile" problem has been borrowed from the telecommunications industry where the companies found it challenging to "fan out" wires from the main cable to individual premises, particularly in the rural areas.
+The very fact that the telecommunication revolution in India has largely been able to solve this Last Mile problem by adopting a hybrid technological solution, hence, this network can be harnessed and augmented for bridging the Last Mile problem in the public systems like PDS5.
+For that, the UIDAI argues, the design and infrastructure of PDS need to be overhauled.